NHI Number: Format

 NHI Numbers are often referred to as being valid or invalid.
 Any NHI Number that does not fit the correct format or that has an incorrect check digit is referred to as invalid.
 Usually reference to an NHI Number being valid or not does not indicate that it is correctly associated with the right individual.
 As the identifier is arbitrary there is no way to do this based solely on the identifier itself.

-Open-source packages are available to check the validity of NHI numbers:
+Open-source packages are available to check the validity of old and new format NHI numbers: